 ‘Factual way to defend the faith’

-Hernandez hopes the same passion for apologetics will be felt in America.
+Hernandez hopes the same passion for apologetics will be felt in the United States.

 Apologetics is important, Hernandez explained, because it gives a factual way to defend the faith and can pave a path toward gospel conversations.